-My friends at Fundera asked me to write an article comparing Freshbooks vs QuickBooks.
-I did indeed do that, but I have to say this before you read any further: I’ve owned a bookkeeping and consulting business, Kildal Services LLC, for the better part of 15 years.
+When it comes to business accounting software, one of the most common comparisons is Freshbooks vs. QuickBooks.
+Before I give you my breakdown on the matter, I have to say this: I’ve owned a bookkeeping and consulting business, Kildal Services LLC, for the better part of 15 years.
 We only support QuickBooks products, and I’ve exclusively used some version of QuickBooks since 1998.
 In other words, my viewpoint started out pretty skewed.

 I’m not doing a side-by-side feature comparison.
 You can find those on about a dozen different websites.

 Instead, I’m going to tell you about specific features that I like or dislike in both.
 So rather than a true Freshbooks vs. QuickBooks piece, this is really a “which one does it better” article, and I’ve covered three categories: pricing, interface, and accounting functionality.

 Get Started with QuickBooks

 The pricing for Freshbooks vs. QuickBooks is similar, but not identical.
 With Freshbooks, you pay for the number of clients you have plus features plus additional users.
 With QuickBooks Online, you pay for features plus users.

 With Freshbooks, for $19.95/month, you get estimates, invoicing, expense recording, time tracking and reporting, but only for 25 clients.
 This could be a problem.
 You might hit that 25 client limit if you’re adding them to create estimates.
 As far as users go, I either get one with the Seedling level, two with the Evergreen level, or six with the Mighty Oak level.
 You can add one accountant user (in other words, a bookkeeper or tax preparer) with each level.